PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 --------------
 .. module:: optimize.bfgslinesearch

-BFGSLineSearch is the BFGS algorithm with an line search mechanism that enforces the step taken fulfills the Wolfe conditions, so that the energy and absolute value of the force decrease monotonically.
-Like the lbfgs algorithm the inverse of the Hessian Matrix is updated.
+BFGSLineSearch is the BFGS algorithm with a line search mechanism that enforces the step taken fulfills the Wolfe conditions, so that the energy and absolute value of the force decrease monotonically.
+Like the LBFGS algorithm the inverse of the Hessian Matrix is updated.

 The usage of BFGSLineSearch algorithm is similar to other BFGS type algorithms.
 A typical optimization should look like::